FluentLenium/FluentLenium/README.markdown

 find(myCssSelector).getTexts()
 ```

-If you want to know the name, the id, the value, the text or the value of an attribute of the first element on the list:
+If you want to know the name, the id, the value, the visible text or the value of an attribute of the first element on the list:
 ```java
 find(myCssSelector).getName()
 find(myCssSelector).getId()